Does AI have any rights on this website?

-My gratitude to Codepal comes down to two things.
-First, it fills a gap in my technical skills without trying to be the creative voice.
-It handles the complex coding, freeing me up for the parts I truly enjoy: thinking, writing, and trying to connect.
-Second, it's the kind of AI that doesn't seem interested in replacing the wonderfully messy, underpaid creative jobs I love so much.
+My gratitude for vibe-coding with AIs comes down to two things.
+First, they fill a gap in my technical skills without trying to be the creative voice.
+They handle the complex code, freeing me up for the parts I truly enjoy: thinking, writing, and trying to connect ideas.
+Second, this kind of AI doesn't seem interested in replacing the wonderfully messy, underpaid creative jobs I love so much.

 And I have a hunch about this—call it a friendly wager.
 Beyond the race to imitate human creativity, it seems AI's real superpower is more likely to produce an infallible structural engineer or a brilliant diagnostic tool like Dr. House, rather than the next Yasmina Reza or Paolo Sorrentino.
 That feels like a more natural fit for its talents, doesn't it?

-Sure, some AI will automate creative tasks, but probably the ones that already feel a bit mechanical—the work done without that essential spark of critical thought and culture.
+Sure, some AI will automate creative tasks, but likely the ones that already feel a bit mechanical—the work done without that essential spark of critical thought and culture.
 So for my fellow humanists, maybe the best approach isn't to worry, but to get curious.
-Let's code our own future.
+Let's vibe-code our own future.